 - Do you want a comprehensive sensorial guide to what coffee tastes like?

 - Do you want to become a better taster, not just in coffee?

 - Do you want to compete in coffee cupping, but don’t know how to take the next step?

 - Do you want in on the in-depth strategies and tips of a competing coffee taster?

-If you answered yes to any of the question above – this book is for you.
+If you answered yes to any of the questions above – this book is for you.

 Every day there are over one billion cups of coffee consumed globally in both producing and consuming countries.
-Notwithstanding its popularity, coffee appears to be a product that is devoured for other reasons than its wonderful taste.
-On the contrary the demand for specialty coffee is bigger than ever.
-This book will be intended for the coffee novice, enthusiast, barista and competitor.
+Notwithstanding its popularity, coffee appears to be a product that is devoured for other reasons than its pleasant taste.
+On the contrary, the demand for specialty coffee is bigger than ever.
+This book will be intended for the coffee novice, enthusiast, barista, and competitor.

 Here’s a rough idea the book’s arrangement: